 I was able to snap the corner elements in place all right, but when I tried to then mount the duct to the back of the drier, things slipped enough that all the parts came asunder again.

 The obvious solution to all duct problems is duct tape, and I had plenty of duct tape.
 However, quick examination of the ducts revealed that they were held together with what appeared to be aluminum tape.
 This was completely different from my supply of cloth duct tape, and the reason why was evident: dryer ducts get hot, and cloth is flammable.

 No matter how many tools and supplies I accumulate, a home project usually involves a trip to the hardware store.
 Our reliable Pointe Hardware supplied me with a generous thirty yards of aluminum duct tape for under three dollars.

-They also confirmed that aluminum tape is required by building code for clothes dryers; and by seeing their samples of duct exit covers I realized that my ducting was supposed to fit tightly over the flange on the back of my flapper cover.
+They also confirmed that the building code requires aluminum tape for clothes dryers.
+By seeing their samples of duct exit covers I realized that my ducting was supposed to fit tightly over the flange on the back of my flapper cover.

 Of course, lint had spilled out everywhere.
 Globs went into a kitchen trash bag, more was swept and vacuumed up, and my thoroughly linty jeans went into the wash basket.
 Thus ended my journey through the Kingdom of Lint.

 Later, relaxing with my sweetie at the cocktail hour, I had time to reflect on our afternoon of experimental work: